aprvh1/Gitops-Samples/README.md

 ✅ **Strengthen security** by integrating security testing into the pipeline

 ✅ **Increase efficiency** by syncing multiple applications dynamically

+✅ **Centralize secret management** with Harness secret expressions in manifests

 These examples provide a step-by-step guide to setting up Harness GitOps pipelines efficiently.
 Whether you're new to GitOps or looking to enhance your workflows, these samples will help streamline your deployments! 🚀